algofoogle/solo_squash/wrapped_stuff/README.md

     *   This should copy necessary files throughout caravel.
     *   Maybe try `git status` inside the caravel repo to see what (if anything) changed.
     *   You would then probably run the tests in `verilog/dv/solo_squash`.

+Note that the intent of these two copy scripts is that you can re-run them later after updating this `solo_squash` repo, to refresh files that you've already committed into the respective `wrapped_solo_squash` or `caravel_user_project` repo.

 ## What's in this subdirectory?